simon-benigeri/machine-teaching-literature/motion classification/motion_classification_introduction.md

-# 🚀 Motion Classifier Tutorial: Data Labeling with Snorkel
+# 🚀 Motion Classification With Snorkel: Introducing the Task

 In this tutorial, we will walk through the process of using Snorkel to build a training set for classifying court docket entries as MOTION or NOT MOTION.